Dixman001/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- this is more exercise on pointers arrays strings
+ this is more exercise on pointers arrays strings for futher studies